When 9/11 occurred, we did nothing and learned nothing.

 We teach that the only thing that matters is how much you can get and that you better end up #1.

-In the brilliant, truthful and highly disturbing, Project Girl, by Janet McDonald she states: Much of my anger stems form the American life-style, the conditional need to be at the apex of everything to feel like you’re worth anything.
+In the brilliant, truthful and highly disturbing, Project Girl, by Janet McDonald she states: Much of my anger stems from the American life-style, the conditional need to be at the apex of everything to feel like you’re worth anything.
 To be Michael Jackson- dazzingly talented, shockingly wealthy, eternally young, amazingly pure, appealingly androgynous.
 I feel that is the impossible dream we Americans are taught to strive for, to be the Michael Jackson of law, of journalism, of medicine, of business, of crime, of insanity.
 And look what a nightmare he’s living.

 As a culture that both worships all that is male (definition meaning violence) while simultaneously ascribing it with all of society’s ills and tomfoolery, we have much work that needs to be handled if what we’re looking for is a way to prevent our children from being slaughtered.